TheLukasHenry/Quapp-Container/README.md

 # Guapp-Container

-1. npm install in the web folder
+1. Make sure Docker Desktop is running
-2. To start server
+2. click "open in dev container" or "cmd + shift + p" + Dev Containers: Open workspace in container

-    select run and debug from the left nav choose .Net Core Launch(web)
+3. npm install in the web folder
-    then click play
+4. To start server
-    to run the web UI (next)
+   select run and debug from the left nav choose .Net Core Launch(web) then click play to run the web UI (next)
    choose: NextJs start

-3. To deploy database
+5. To deploy database
    right click QuappyMcQuapperson
    click build
    right click QuappyMcQuapperson
    click publish
    publish to existing database
    don't use profile
    select mssql-container [localhost:master:sa]
    select QuappyMcQuapperson
    select publish
    you should see "Deploy dacpac: Suceeded"

 # Dev Container - README